Ski resort rank by vertical feet

 that can possibly be skied at once, without being stopped by terrain features, a dead-end, out-of-area, or otherwise

-unskiable terrain requiring either a hike or another lift to continue to the lowest lift-served point.
+unskiable terrain requiring either a hike or a lift to continue to the lowest lift-served point.

-For example, Deer Valley, Utah, reports a vertical drop of 3,000 feet (on par with Park City or Telluride),
+For example, Deer Valley self-reports a vertical drop of 3,000 feet (comparable to Park City or Killington),

-however, the longest single run at the resort is barely 2,000 vertical feet, or about the same vertical drop
+however, the longest run at the resort is under 2,000 vertical feet.
+In fact, roughly the same vertical drop

 as Waterville Valley in New Hampshire.

-Email MeContribute information to this page (Many thanks to those who have contributed)
+Email infoSubmit info information to this page (Many thanks to those who have contributed or submitted)

 .